12-Day Family Road Trip

 Savannah Moon River Brewing Co.
 One of the most haunted buildings in Savannah.
 Grab a beer with a ghost.

-St. Augustine Wolf’s Museum of Mystery 46 Charlotte St. Alien Mortuary, Horror Movie Theatre, Voodoo Room, Lizzie Borden Bedroom, Cannibal Kitchen.
+St. Augustine Wolf’s Museum of Mystery (PERMANENTLY CLOSED) 46 Charlotte St. Alien Mortuary, Horror Movie Theatre, Voodoo Room, Lizzie Borden Bedroom, Cannibal Kitchen.
 Everything is for sale!

 St. Augustine Odd Macabre Shoppe All things spooky, weird, and in between.